 Marijuana use can also lead people to develop addictions to other, more harmful substances.

 One 2016 study showed that across a 3-year period, development of alcohol use dependence was more likely among cannabis users than those who were not users.

 Some people defend the use of marijuana in children with ADHD, based on anecdotal evidence from their personal experience.
 They may have observed a child or adolescent responding well, with a reduction of ADHD symptoms.

-But even if individuals see good results, wider evidence is needed to confirm that marijuana is safe for children and adults to use.
+But more evidence is needed to prove that marijuana is safe for children and adults to use.

 Does marijuana interact with available ADHD treatments?

 Methylphenidate (MPH) is an ADHD medication that researchers tested for interactions with smoked marijuana.

 The results showed that the two substances interacted significantly and can increase strain on the heart.